onflow/cadence/docs/language.md

 A contract in Cadence is a collection of type definitions of interfaces, structs, resources,  data (its state), and code (its functions) that lives in the contract storage area of an account in Flow.
-Contracts are where all persistent composite types like structs, resources, events, and interfaces for these types in Cadence have to be defined.
+Contracts are where all composite types like structs, resources, events, and interfaces for these types in Cadence have to be defined.
 Therefore, an object of one of these types cannot exist without having been defined in a deployed Cadence contract.